Some houses are being built to stand up to hurricanes and sharply cut emissions, too

 “I don’t really feel that the population is taking into effect the environmental catastrophes, and adjusting for it,” she said.
 “We’re building the same old stuff that got blown away.”

 Babcock Ranch is another sustainable, hurricane-resilient community in South Florida.
-It calls itself the first solar-powered town in the U.S., generating 150 megawatts of electricity with 680,000 panels on 870 acres (350 hectares).
+It calls itself the first solar-powered town in the U.S., generating 150 megawatts of electricity with 680,000 panels on 870 acres.
 The community was also one of the first in the country to have large batteries on site to store extra solar power to use at night or when the power is out.

 Syd Kitson founded Babcock Ranch in 2006.
 The homes are better able to withstand hurricane winds because the roofs are strapped to a system that connects down to the foundation.
 Power lines are buried underground so they can’t blow over.
 The doors swing outward in some homes so when pressure builds up from the wind, they don’t blast open, and vents help balance the pressure in garages.